Everybody's Golf (2017 video game): Reception

 Everybody's Golf received "generally favorable" reviews, according to review aggregator Metacritic.

 Accolades

-The game was nominated for "PlayStation Game of the Year at the Golden Joystick Awards.
+Everybody's Golf was nominated for "PlayStation Game of the Year" at the Golden Joystick Awards.
 In Game Informer's Reader's Choice Best of 2017 Awards, it came in fourth place for "Best Sports Game".
-The game was also nominated for "Sports Game of the Year" at the D.I.C.E.
+The game was also nominated for "Sports Game of the Year" at the 21st Annual D.I.C.E.
 Awards, for "Game, Franchise Sports" at the National Academy of Video Game Trade Reviewers Awards, and for "Best Casual Game" and "Best Social Game" at The Independent Game Developers' Association Awards 2018.